Path integral and instantons for the process and phase transition rate of the RNAdS black hole

 \subsection{The numerical results}

-Based on the equation (\ref{eq:3.50}), we use the classical pseudomolecule paths to obtain the temperature dependence of the phase transition rates in Fig.5 (red lines).
-If we take into account of the second order effects, there is a correction to the phase transition rates as shown in (\ref{eq:10.1}) and (\ref{eq:10.2}).
-We also plot the temperature dependence of the phase transition rates including the second order effects in Fig.5 (blue lines).
-Note that the vertical coordinate is the logarithm of the phase transition rates.
+The phase transition rate is an important entity in the dynamics of phase transition process, which quantifies the time scale of the small (large) black hole state switching to the large (small) black hole state.
+Based on the equation (\ref{eq:3.50}), we use the classical pseudomolecule paths to obtain the temperature dependence of the phase transition rates in Fig.~\ref{fgPTR} (red lines).
+If we take into account of the second order effects, there are some corrections to the phase transition rates as shown in eq.~(\ref{eq:10.1}) and eq.~(\ref{eq:10.2}).
+We also plot the temperature dependence of the phase transition rates including the second order effects in Fig.~\ref{fgPTR} (blue lines).
+Note that the vertical coordinate is the logarithm of the phase transition rate.

 When we analyze the phase transition rate without the second order effects (red lines).
 The results show, upon the increase of the temperature, the kinetic rate of phase transition will increase from the small to large black hole states transition and decrease from the large to small black hole states transition.
-As shown in Fig.2, we know that the barrier height from the small black hole state to the large black hole state through the intermediate black hole state will decrease with the temperature.
-This indicates that the small black hole state should be easier to be switched to the large black hole state.
-The barrier height from the large to the small black hole states through the intermediate black hole state will increase with the temperature.
+As shown in Fig.~\ref{fgFE}, we know that the barrier height from the small black hole state to the large black hole state through the thermodynamic transition black hole state will decrease with the temperature.
+This indicates that the small black hole state should be easier to be switched to the large black hole state as the temperature increases.
+The barrier height from the large to the small black hole states through the thermodynamic transition black hole state will increase with the temperature.
 Then the large black hole state should be more difficult to be switched to the small black hole state.
-These are actually what we show in Fig.5.
+These are consistent with the picture of quantified rates in Fig.~\ref{fgPTR}.
 Furthermore, when the Gibbs free energies of small and large black holes are equal ($T=0.0298$), the phase transition rates of $M_1$ and $M_2$ should be equal.
 This also corresponds to our resulting rates well.